apsteinmetz/wfmu_explorer/about.md

 The code for this web app is at https://github.com/apsteinmetz/wfmu_explorer.git.

 Thanks to station manager, Ken Freedman, for giving me permission to scrape the site.
-This is personal project, not offically WFMU-sponsored or approved.
+This is a personal project, not offically WFMU-sponsored or approved.

 wfmu.org is powered by KenzoDB ( http://kenzodb.com ) from Ken Garson Systems.